* Dollar weakens broadly after Fed forecast 2 more hikes in 2018

 The euro gained 0.2 percent to $1.2363, extending its recovery from a near three-week low of $1.2240 touched earlier in the week.

 The dollar shed 0.4 percent to 105.66 yen, turning down on the week to edge closer to its 16-month low of 105.24 on March 2.

 The British pound hit a 1 1/2-month high of $1.4171, building on Wednesday’s one-percent gains.

-Strong British wage data published on Wednesday cemented expectations that the Bank of England was likely to signal a May rate hike later in the day at a monetary policy meeting.
+Strong UK wage data published on Wednesday cemented expectations that the Bank of England will likely signal a May rate hike later in the day at a monetary policy meeting.

 With the Fed meeting over, investors are watching Trump, who is due to sign a memo on imposing tariffs on Chinese imports at 1630 GMT on Thursday.

-Concerns about a trade war between the world’s two largest economies has put many investors on guard.
+Concerns about a trade war between the world’s two largest economies have kept many investors on guard.

-U.S. Trade Representative Robert Lighthizer said on Wednesday the tariffs would target China’s high-technology sector and could also include restrictions on Chinese investment in the United States.
+U.S. Trade Representative Robert Lighthizer said on Wednesday the tariffs would target China’s high-technology sector and could also include restrictions on Chinese investments in the United States.

 Investors worry such a move could trigger countermeasures by China, possibly causing a vicious cycle of escalating retaliation.

-Shares on China’s exchanges were lower, the with Shanghai Composite Index slipping as much as 1.2 percent to two-week lows.
+Shares on China’s exchanges were lower, the with Shanghai Composite Index slipping 0.8 percent to two-week lows.